dywoq/dywoqlib/docs/proposal-writing.md

 6. Each proposal should focus on **one main feature or idea** only.
 7. Avoid subjective opinions.
 Provide only facts, reasoning, and benefits.
 8. Provide examples when necessary.
-9. Keep consistency in naming, formatting, and code style with the rest of the project.
+9. Keep consistency in naming, formatting, and code style with the rest of the project.  /
+10. The naming of issues is: `[<container-name (eg. container/mapn)>] <issue-name>`
+11. The implementation of features are (if it was accepted):
+    - Creating your feature's branch or the fork of the repository.
+    - Writing code (implementing).
+    - Writing tests and examples with the expected behavior.
+    - Making pull request.
+The naming is: `[<container-name (eg. container/mapn)>] <issue-name>`
+    - If the workflows fall, we need to fix bugs.
+    - After this, pull request can be merged.
+    - Your feature was accepted and implemented.

 ## Required Structure
 Each proposal must contain the following headers: